QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/networking/index.md

 #### TCP (server)

-TCP server need to accept a connection first.
-Once you did, you will get a client file descriptor, and will be able to use the same functions as in a client (see the section below 📌).
+TCP server needs to accept a connection first.
+Once you do, you will get a client file descriptor, and will be able to use the same functions as in a client (see the section below 📌).

 ```cpp
 int client_fd;